Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Methods

 This work takes a machine learning approach to this problem and treats it as a classification problem: $Y_{i,t}$ defines two classes as it can take two values.
-Thus, for each possible couple $(i,t)$, one has a vector of $D$ potentially explanatory factors, called features in the following.
-Let us relabel all the couples $(i,t)$ by the index $m\in\{1,\cdots,n\}$.
-The classification problem consists in explaining $Y_m$ by a vector $X_m$ with $D$ components, or equivalently, to explain the vector $Y\in\{0,1\}^{n}$ from the lines of matrix $X\in\mathbb{R}^{n\times D}$. $Y$ is called the target and $X$ the feature matrix.
+Thus, for each possible couple $Y_{i,t}$, one has a vector of $P$ potentially explanatory factors, called features in the following.
+Let us relabel all the couples $(i,t)$ by the index $n\in\{1,\cdots,N\}$.
+The classification problem consists in explaining $Y_n$ by a vector $X_n$ with $P$ components, or equivalently, explaining the vector $Y\in\{0,1\}^{N}$ from the lines of matrix $X\in\mathbb{R}^{N \times P}$. $Y$ is called the target and $X$ the feature matrix.
 The problem is then to train a machine learning method to learn the mapping between the lines of $X$ and the components of vector $Y$.
-Once the training is complete, such a model takes as input a vector of features and outputs the probability that these features correspond to one class (in a two-class problem).
+Once the training is complete, such a model takes a vector of features as the input and outputs the probability that these features correspond to one class (in a two-class problem).

-The state of the art in that area is provided by Gradient Boosting models \citep{friedman2001greedy}, as shown for instance in \cite{shwartz2021tabular}.
+The state-of-the-art for these tabular data is Gradient Boosting models \citep{friedman2001greedy}, as shown, for instance, in \cite{shwartz2021tabular}.
 The spirit of gradient boosting consists in using a sequence of weak learners (wrong models) that iteratively correct the mistakes of the previous ones, which eventually yields a strong learner (good model).
-We use here decision trees as weak learners.
-Different implementations of the Gradient Boosted Decision Trees method exist, e.g. XGBoost \citep{chen2016xgboost}, LightGBM \citep{ke2017lightgbm}, CatBoost \citep{prokhorenkova2017catboost}.
-We use here LightGBM.
-The advantage of such methods with respect to logistic regression is that they are able to learn more generic, non-linear functional forms, which in turn yields superior performance.
+We use decision trees here as weak learners.
+Different implementations of the Gradient Boosted Decision Trees method exist, e.g., XGBoost \citep{chen2016xgboost}, LightGBM \citep{ke2017lightgbm}, CatBoost \citep{prokhorenkova2017catboost}.
+We use LightGBM here.
+One of the primary advantages of such methods over logistic regression is their ability to learn more generic, non-linear functional forms, which in turn yields superior performance.
 While deep learning was not employed in this paper, a number of studies, such as \cite{schmitt2022deep} or \cite{shwartz2021tabular}, have shown that gradient-boosted models are at least as effective as deep neural networks for classification purposes in the context of tabular data.
 Moreover, gradient-boosted models are typically much faster to train than deep neural networks.
 Recurrent deep learning models, such as Long Short-Term Memory (LSTM) networks, suffer from similar drawbacks and require even longer training times.
 Furthermore, such models are not well-suited to the dataset under consideration in this study, given that some companies have only one or two years of history, resulting in very small sequence lengths.

-The models are trained to minimize the cross-entropy (cost function), also known as LogLoss, defined as
+The models are trained to minimize the cross-entropy (cost function), also known as LogLoss, defined as: